PrestigeBR/PrestigeBR.github.io/_posts/2022-04-05-intermediatenodes.md

 >How does this help me?

 Well, with this knowledge you can use it to optimize your blueprints or perhaps troubleshoot your own K2Nodes with this nifty trick I'll cover below and it should give you a pretty good baseline of how the most common type of K2Nodes you'll be making work.
+Having a basic understanding of what is actually going on with your blueprint logic is also quite useful.

 ## Visualize the Intermediate Build Product
 ---